Dixel1/BSOD/README.md

 # BSOD
-BSOD Project is an application that can be used to scared those who don't want to WIN LOCK their session
+BSOD Project is an HTML application that can be used to scared those who don't want to Win Lock (Win+L) their session when they are someplace else.
+Plase, be